Pardus-LiderAhenk/lider-ahenk-remote-access-plugin/README.md

 2. Open Eclipse and import the plugin project into Eclipse as 'Existing Maven Projects'.
 3. Navigate to _lider-ahenk-remote-access-plugin/scripts_ directory and run `build-plugin.sh`.

 You should add eclipse tightvncviewer plugin.
 After build plugin, you should install new eclipse software from local.
-In eclipse patform "Help" > "Install New Softeware" > "Add" Select Local "<git folder>/lider-ahenk-remote-access-plugin/lider-console-remote-access-dependencies/target/repository" select tightvncviewer and install.
+In eclipse patform "Help" > "Install New Softeware" > "Add", select Local repo "<git folder>/lider-ahenk-remote-access-plugin/lider-console-remote-access-dependencies/target/repository" select tightvncviewer and install.
 Restart eclipse.

 ## How to Run